 - 4. Data Storage, Publication and Destruction - a.
 The Department shall ensure that data collected is securely retained. - b.
-The Department shall make all sexual abuse data, from facilities under its direct control and private facilities with which it contracts, readily available to the
+The Department shall make all sexual abuse data, from facilities under its direct control and private facilities with which it contracts, readily available to the public at least annually through its website. - c.
+Before making sexual abuse data publicly available, the Department shall remove all personal identifiers.

-- c.
-Before making sexual abuse data publicly available, the Department shall remove all personal identifiers. - d.
+- d.
 All sexual abuse records including, incident reports, investigative reports, juvenile information, case disposition, medical and counseling evaluation findings and/or recommendations for post- release treatment and/or counseling are retained in accordance with the Department's record keeping schedule. - e.
 The Department shall maintain collected sexual abuse data for at least 10 years after the date of its initial collection unless federal, state, or local law requires otherwise.